HomeDev GuideRecipesAPI Reference

 The new tab displays as a selection in the Property Group setting of a Content Type.

 The new tab displays in the All Properties view.
-If you set the Sort Index was set to 0, the tab is placed to the left of the other tabs.
+If the Sort Index is set to 0, the tab appears to the left of the other tabs.

 Tab name validation in CMS 13